grepruby/ERC20-Token-On-Hyperledger/README.md

 > Note: You can enquire about other errors in a similar fashion, just be sure you are hitting the right peer.

-If you want to know more about other validations you can check the chaincode [here](). // add permlink
+If you want to know more about other validations you can check the chaincode [here](https://github.com/grepruby/ERC20-Token-On-Hyperledger/blob/f5207ea4b0457abd02ca8d92ee02673393d1af6f/chaincode/token_chaincode/node/tokens/MintableToken.js#L25).

 #### mint